KathleenRMcK/AirBnB_clone_v3/README.md

 # AirBnB Clone - The Console
 The console is the first segment of the AirBnB project at Holberton School that will collectively cover fundamental concepts of higher level programming.
 The goal of AirBnB project is to eventually deploy our server a simple copy of the AirBnB Website(HBnB).
 A command interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.

+## V4 Console:
+For this console version, the codebase is updated to provide a more refined look and expanded functionality.
+This is done with a few updates, such as adding a cache_id to each URL for Flask asset caching, creating dynamic filtering of amenities, retrieving the API status before requesting, and update places and amenities.
+For the advanced tasks, the same updates are dine for states, cities and reviews.

 #### Functionalities of this command interpreter:
 * Create a new object (ex: a new User or a new Place)
 * Retrieve an object from a file, a database etc...